John W. Somerhalder II

 Corporate Responsibility and Political Oversight

-Our long-term, multibillion-dollar investment plan supports our continued work to enhance the reliability of our transmission and distribution system for the millions of people who depend on us while developing a more resilient and modernized electric grid that incorporates emerging technologies and helps enable the low-carbon future to come.
-For example, we recently deployed an interactive system across the entire FirstEnergy footprint that uses automation to enhance operations and streamline communications and will pave the way for future technology advancements.
+Our long-term, multibillion-dollar investment plan supports our continued work to enhance the reliability of our transmission and distribution system.
+We’re developing a more resilient and modern electric grid for the millions of people who depend on us.
+For example, we recently deployed an interactive system across the entire FirstEnergy footprint that uses automation to enhance operations and streamline communications, paving the way for future technology advancements.

-We believe renewable energy is also a key aspect of the clean energy transition, and we continue to support efforts to cultivate a low-carbon economy within our six-state service territory.
-With conditional approval from the Public Service Commission of West Virginia, we are advancing our first 50 megawatts (MW) of utility-scale solar generation with the first site expected in service by 2023.
-We are also investing more than $720 million to help connect clean energy generated by New Jersey's offshore wind farms to the power grid, supporting the state's goal of introducing 7,500 MW of offshore wind-generated electricity by 2035.
-In addition to these renewable energy projects, we continue to support electric vehicle infrastructure and energy efficiency programs throughout our footprint.
+We believe renewable energy is a key aspect of the clean energy transition, and we continue to support efforts to cultivate a low carbon economy within our six-state service territory.
+With conditional approval from the Public Service Commission of West Virginia, we are advancing our 50 MW utility-scale solar generation project with the first site expected in service by 2023.
+We also continue to support electric vehicle infrastructure and energy efficiency programs across our footprint.

-Along with a future-focused investment strategy, we believe it's important to meet stakeholder expectations for transparency and accountability regarding our EESG efforts.
-For example, guided by the Task Force on Climate-related Financial Disclosures (TCFD) framework, we have published an updated Climate Report, which includes climate risk and opportunity insights from low- and high-carbon scenarios and details our climate governance and risk management practices, climate targets and decarbonization efforts.
+Along with a future-focused investment strategy, we believe it’s important to meet stakeholder expectations for transparency and accountability regarding our EESG efforts.
+For example, guided by the Task Force on Climate-related Financial Disclosures (TCFD) framework, we published an updated Climate Report in November of 2022, which builds upon the 2-degree analysis we conducted in 2019.
+With additional insights from ~1.5-degree and ~4.5-degree climate scenarios, this new analysis helps us consider a broader range of possible climate futures, illuminating the potential risks and opportunities associated with each.

 We are proud to share our progress on a range of key EESG initiatives and look ahead with both enthusiasm and determination.
 Each new day presents an opportunity to bring good energy to the communities we serve.
 And with every new challenge, we have a chance to do better.

-Our strong leaders and dedicated employees have the wisdom – and the courage – to strive toward a clean energy transition and take actions to mitigate the risks of climate change.
+Our strong leaders and dedicated employees have the wisdom – and the courage – to accomplish a clean energy transition and take actions to mitigate the risks of climate change.
 Together, we are reimaging the fabric of our organization and the future of our industry.

 John W. Somerhalder II